sagebind/retest/README.md

 # retest
 Retest is a regular expression tester that can be used in the terminal.
 It is meant to be a simple and quick utility to aid you in developing regular expressions.
 Like [regular expressions 101](https://regex101.com), but in the terminal.

+## Features
+- **Piping!** You can pipe a subject string to match against into standard input.
+- **Nested highlighting!** If the regular expression contains groups and subgroups, they will be highlighted in different colors than the whole match.
+- **All matches!** Retest finds all non-crossing matches in the subject string.
+- **List of matches!** You can optionally display all matches as a formatted list, which includes the match order and the indexes in the string.

 Would you like to suggest new features?
 [Make an issue on GitHub](https://github.com/coderstephen/retest/issues/new) describing the feature, or [shoot me an email](mailto:me@stephencoakley.com) to ask me directly.

 ## Install from release